gruntjs/grunt-docs/Getting-started.md

 *To really understand what is happening, [read the code](/gruntjs/grunt-cli/blob/master/bin/grunt).
 It's very short.*

 ## Preparing a grunt project
-A typical setup will involve adding two files to your project: [package.json] and [the Gruntfile][Gruntfile].
+A typical setup will involve adding two files to your project: [package.json] and the [Gruntfile].

 **[package.json]**: This file is used by [npm] to store metadata for projects published as npm modules.
 You will list grunt and the grunt plugins your project needs as [devDependencies] in this file.

-**[The Gruntfile][Gruntfile]**: This file is named `grunt.js` for grunt 0.3.x and `Gruntfile.js` or `Gruntfile.coffee` for grunt 0.4.x and is used to configure or define tasks and load grunt plugins.
+**The [Gruntfile]**: This file is named `grunt.js` for grunt 0.3.x and `Gruntfile.js` or `Gruntfile.coffee` for grunt 0.4.x and is used to configure or define tasks and load grunt plugins.

 ## package.json

-The `package.json` file belongs in the root directory of your project, next to [the Gruntfile][Gruntfile], and should be committed with your project source.
+The `package.json` file belongs in the root directory of your project, next to the [Gruntfile], and should be committed with your project source.
 Running `npm install` in the same folder as a `package.json` file will install the correct version of each dependency listed within.

 Here are a few ways to create a `package.json` file for your project: